 - To view the distribution and class breaks more easily, you can drag the expander bar above the histogram upward to make it larger in the pane.

-Any dynamic edits made to the histogram will switch the classification method to Manual.
+Making dynamic edits to the histogram switches the classification method to Manual.

 Vary graduated symbology by transparency, rotation, or color

 In addition to specifying the magnitude of features with graduated symbology, you can also symbolize additional attributes by varying the transparency, rotation, and color of the graduated symbols.
-While all of these treatments can be applied simultaneously, be aware that too many visual variations make the layer difficult to interpret.
-It is advisable to apply secondary symbology sparingly.
+These variations are sometimes called visual variables.
+While all of these visual variables can be applied simultaneously, be aware that too many variations make the layer difficult to interpret.
+It is advisable to apply secondary visual variable symbology sparingly.